 In terms of social interaction and tasks, transformational leadership, entrepreneurial orientation, knowledge sharing, employee creativity, any organization is similar to a partner.
-Positive attitudes and organization conduct via goals evidenced by positive links between coworkers and their leaders.
+Positive attitudes and conduct via organization goals are evidenced by positive links between coworkers and their leaders.
 Stress is impacted by negative links between coworkers and supervisors (Labrague, Nwafor, & Tsaras, 2020).
-In sharing their knowledge with supervisors and workers, employee relationships represent a prominent social exchange relationship regarding organizational citizen behavior (Lee, Jang, & Lee, 2018).
-Individuals in social identity theory divide themselves into two major types.: leader-member relationships and co-worker relationships (Sepdiningtyas & Budi Santoso, 2017).
+In sharing their knowledge with supervisors and coworkers, employee relationships represent a prominent social exchange relationship regarding organizational citizen behavior (Lee, Jang, & Lee, 2018).
+Individuals in social identity theory divide themselves into major types.: leader-member two relationships and co-worker relationships (Sepdiningtyas & Budi Santoso, 2017).
 Interpersonal relationships between leaders and employees are linked to social systems within an organization.
 Lee et al. (2018) describe that employee in the context of TRL interact more often with their leaders gain the assistance. and encouragement, and inspiration of their leaders.
 Therefore, they are more satisfied and trust in leaders, and by extension, are more receptive to forming and maintaining high-quality relationships with leaders.
 However, the social aspect of relationships on knowledge sharing has been overlooked.

-In an organization, employees can gain employment knowledge by knowledge sharing (explicit knowledge and tacit knowledge) perform to their "Explicit responsibilities. knowledge" relates to academic "know-what" or knowledge described "in formal, printed, or electronic media, often based on established work processes, using a people-todocuments approach" (Smith, 2001).
-"Tacit knowledge" relates to "the practice, actionoriented knowledge" or "know-how" acquired through "based on practice, experience, rarely expressed personal openly," often resembling intuition (Smith, 2001).
+In an organization, employees can gain employment knowledge by knowledge sharing (explicit knowledge and tacit knowledge) to perform their responsibilities.
+"Explicit knowledge" relates to academic or "know-what" knowledge described "in formal, printed, or electronic media, often based on established work processes, using a people-todocuments approach" (Smith, 2001).
+"Tacit knowledge" relates to "the practice, actionoriented knowledge" or "know-how" "based on practice, acquired through personal experience, rarely expressed openly," often resembling intuition (Smith, 2001).
 KS is critical for an organization's progress, and explicit knowledge is critical for employees to fulfill their jobs (Zebal, Ferdous, & Chambers, 2019).
-Employees with explicit knowledge tend to carry out their work more flexibly and effectively (López-Cabarcos, Srinivasan, & Vázquez-Rodríguez, 2020).
-With this conceptualization, we propose that:
+Employees with explicit knowledge tend to carry out their work more flexibly and effectively (López-Cabarcos, Srinivasan, & Vázquez-Rodríguez, 2020). conceptualization, we propose that: